ThKrypt/QualCoder/05-Files.md

 Files can be linked to rather than imported into the QualCoder project folder.
 The diagonal link icon performs this task.
 The two other icons with links allow you to import a linked files into the project folder, and to remove a file from the project folder but keep a link to the file.

 Attributes are variables that can be used to describe or classify the files.
-These can be added here (using the blue + icon) or through the Manage Attributes menu option.
+These can be added here (using the blue + button) or through the Manage Attributes menu option.

 ![Manage Files tab](https://qualcoder.files.wordpress.com/2021/05/files.png?resize=550%2C500)